kenjones-cisco/appdynamics-platform-docker/README.md

 `VBoxManage controlvm boot2docker-vm natpf1 "8090-8090,tcp,127.0.0.1,8090,,8090"`

-## Default logins
+### Default logins

 - Controller login: user1/welcome
 - Root user login: welcome

+## Configuring the Events Service

+During installation of the AppDynamics Platform, you can choose whether you wish to use the embedded version of the Events Service that comes bundled with the Controller, or a clustered Events Service, with three nodes accessed via an nginx reverse proxy.
+The latter architecture requires additional docker containers to run the Events Service nodes and the reverse proxy.

+### Using the Embedded Events Service

+If you select the Embedded Events Service during installation, then the platform-install container with automatically configure the Analytics and EUM services to use the embedded Events Service that ships with the Controller.

+### Using a Clustered Events Service

+If you select the clustered Events Service option, then you will be prompted to start the containers for the Events Service nodes and the nginx reverse proxy server that will front the cluster.
+These can be started easily using [docker-compose](https://www.docker.com/docker-compose): you will find all the files in the `es-cluster` folder and details of how to configure and start the Events Service containers below.

-## Starting the Events Service Cluster
+### Starting the Events Service Cluster

 The `appdynamics/es-cluster-node` image uses a Centos 6 base image and has the appdynamics user pre-configured.
-Change directory to the `es-cluster` folder and follow the following steps to build the base image and then start a 3-node cluster with nginx reverse-proxy, as detailed in the [Load Balance Events Service Traffic](https://docs.appdynamics.com/display/PRO42/Load+Balance+Events+Service+Traffic):
+Change directory to the `es-cluster` folder and follow the following steps to build the base image and then start a 3-node cluster with an nginx reverse-proxy server, as described in the docs: [Load Balance Events Service Traffic](https://docs.appdynamics.com/display/PRO42/Load+Balance+Events+Service+Traffic):

-`docker build -t appdynamics/es-cluster-node .`
+- `docker build -t appdynamics/es-cluster-node .`
-`docker-compose -f nodes.yml up -d`
+- `docker-compose -f nodes.yml up -d`
-`docker-compose -f proxy.yml up -d`
+- `docker-compose -f proxy.yml up -d`

-## Configuring SSH Identity
+### Configuring Password-less SSH

-To use the AppDynamics Platform Admin application, you will need to configure password-less SSH login between the Controller host and the Events Service cluster nodes as described in [Configure SSH Passwordless Login](https://docs.appdynamics.com/display/PRO42/Install+the+Events+Service+on+Linux#InstalltheEventsServiceonLinux-settingupenvironmentconfigloginConfigureSSHPasswordlessLogin):
+The AppDynamics Platform Admin application requires that all Events Service nodes be configured for password-less SSH login as described in the docs: [Configure SSH Passwordless Login](https://docs.appdynamics.com/display/PRO42/Install+the+Events+Service+on+Linux#InstalltheEventsServiceonLinux-settingupenvironmentconfigloginConfigureSSHPasswordlessLogin).
+This project includes a Tcl/Expect utlity (setup-ssh.sh) which will configure password-less SSH between the Controller and the Events Service nodes, if you choose the clustered Events Service option.

+However, if you wish to extend the cluster or configure your own Events Service nodes, then you should follow these steps to configure the nodes for password-less SSH:

 - Start a shell on the controller host as user `appdynamics`:
 `docker exec -it platform bash -c "su - appdynamics"`

-- Generate an ssh key to use with the AppDynamics platform admin service:
+- Generate the ssh key to use with the AppDynamics platform admin service:
 `ssh-keygen -t rsa -f /home/appdynamics/.ssh/id_rsa_appd -N ''`

 - Repeat the following commands for each of the nodes in the cluster: